alubera/pg4/README.md

 # Alan Vuong and Andrew Lubera
 # avuong and alubera

+Welcom to the message board repo!

-We have included two directories: one with the source code for the client and the Makefile to make the client and one for the server and the Makefile to make the server.
+We have included two directories: one with the source code for a client and the Makefile to make the client and one for the server and the Makefile to make the server.
 Simply type make to compile the server and client when you are in their respective directories.